lenh0205/dotnetDoc/Csharp.md

 * is used for **`namespace import`**
 * It allows you to bring `types and members` from a `particular namespace` into your code file
 * making them accessible without fully qualifying their names.
-* used at the beginning of a file or within a namespace scope.
+* used at the beginning of a file or within a namespace scope